nus-cs2103-AY2021S1/tp/docs/UserGuide.md

     - `success -a` shows a list of all flashcards sorted according to success rate in ascending order
     - `success -d` shows a list of all flashcards sorted according to success rate in descending order

-<div markdown="span" class="alert alert-primary">:memo: Note: The review and success frequency of a flashcard is only affected by quiz mode.
+<div markdown="span" class="alert alert-primary">:memo: Note: The review and success frequencies of a flashcard are only affected by quiz mode.
 </div>

 ### Views a flashcard  : `view`